 -and we’re not even aware that are influencing us.

-Research has confirmed that organizations have shown a lack of
+Workplace research has confirmed that organizations have shown a lack of

-awareness about how Emotional contagion affects their people.
+awareness about how Emotional Contagion affects their people.

 Organizations don’t realize the social influence their people are